NAB to focus on mega corruption cases only: Farogh

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Farogh Naseem said the government has taken effective measures for provision of speedy justice to people and for that purpose the Ministry of Law has drafted various recommendations for amendments in laws.
+Farogh Naseem said the government has taken affective measures for provision of speedy justice to people and for that the purpose the Ministry of Law has drafted various recommendations for amendments in laws.

 “The Law Division has drafted various bills including Letter of Administration and Succession Certificate, Women Enforcement Bill, Legal and Justice Authority Bill, Service Tribunal and many other laws,” he said.

-He disclosed that the cabinet committee for law and justice held 12 meetings in this term and decided over 83 pending cases regarding various bills after consulting the stakeholders.
-He said for the first time, the Ministry of Law has put over 844 laws at its website, which can be approached by any citizen.
+He disclosed that cabinet committee for law and justice held 12 meetings in this term and decided over 83 pending cases regarding various bills after consulting the stakeholders.
+He said for the first time Ministry of Law has put over 844 laws at its website, which can be approached by any citizen.

 “The PTI government has appointed 29 judges and nine special courts and tribunals for speeding up the provision of justice procedure,” he added.